kstenerud/concise-encoding/cte-specification.md

 #### Base-10 Notation

-The exponential portion of a base-10 number is denoted by the lowercase character `e`, followed by the signed size of the exponent (using `+` for positive and `-` for negative).
-The exponent's sign character can be omitted if it's positive.
+The exponential portion of a base-10 number is denoted by the lowercase character `e`, followed by the signed size of the exponent (using optional `+` for positive and mandatory `-` for negative).
 The exponent portion is a signed base-10 number representing the power-of-10 to multiply the significand by.
 Values should be normalized (only one digit to the left of the decimal point) when using exponential notation.

  * `6.411e+9` = 6411000000
  * `6.411e9` = 6411000000
  * `6.411e-9` = 0.000000006411

 There is no technical maximum number of significant digits or exponent digits, but care should be taken to ensure that the receiving end will be able to store the value.
-64-bit ieee754 floating point values, for example, can store up to 16 significant digits.
+64-bit ieee754 floating point values, for example, can represent values with up to 16 significant digits.

 #### Base-16 Notation